 Victorian display cases upstairs in the Assembly Room were custom made for jeweler H.D.
-Couse, and donated by his successor, John Coats, Sr., when Coats Jewelry Store moved in 1950 from the Cochran House store to 103 Spring Street in 1950.
-Here are displayed some of the Society’s collections of local samplers, coverlets, quilts, agricultural implements, early baskets, household utensils, and Civil War memorabilia.
-One of Society’s most fascinating artifacts is the partial skeleton of a Mastodon discovered between 1962-65 during dredging of a bog at Camp Auxilium in Hampton Township.
+Couse, and donated by his successor, John Coats Sr., when Coats Jewelry Store moved from the Cochran House to 103 Spring Street in 1950.
+Here are displayed some of the Society’s collections including the partial skeleton of a Mastodon discovered in 1962 during the dredging of a bog at Camp Auxilium in Hampton Township.
 New exhibits include “The History of” Farming, Railroads, and Creameries “of Sussex County”.
 The Civil War display now includes information about 22 Soldiers who rest across the street in the Old Newton Burial Ground.

 Across from this visitors will find a display of veterans from the Revolutionary War, the Pennsylvania Insurrection of 1794, the Quasi War with France, the War with Tripoli, and the War of 1812 – all buried in the Old Newton Burial Ground.
 The display about “Early Schools of Sussex County” includes information and pictures of 36 schools from the 24 municipalities of the county…many of these one-room schools.
 One of the more recent displays is about World War 1 – it features the soldiers from Sussex County who died during this war.